phoenixframework/phoenix/E_views.md

 Individual views have a much narrower scope.
 Their job is to render, and provide decorating functions for, a single directory of templates.
 Phoenix assumes a strong naming convention from controllers to views to the templates they render.
 The `PageController` requires a `PageView` to render templates in the `web/templates/page` directory.
 If we change the `:root` declaration in the main view, of course, Phoenix would look for a `page` directory within the directory we set there.

+You might be wondering how individual views are able to work so closely with templates.

+The main view uses Phoenix's main template module with `use Phoenix.Template`. `Phoenix.Template` provides many convenience methods for working with templates - finding them, extracting their names and paths, and much more.

 Let's experiment a little with one of the generated views Phoenix provides us, `web/views/page_view.ex`.
 We'll add a `message` function to it, like this.

 ```elixir